 Input data from remote data sources such as enterprise geodatabases or feature services can be used in your scheduled geoprocessing tools.
 You can browse to or specify the full path to these data sources as input, or use map layers that refer to those data sources.
 To use remote data sources that require permissions or credentials in a scheduled tool, when you make a connection to the server, portal, or enterprise geodatabase source of the data, you must save your username and password credentials.

 - For stand-alone services that require credentials, when making the server connection or when prompted for credentials, check the Save Username / Password check box.

 - For portal web layers, when connecting to the portal, check the Sign in Automatically check box.

 - For enterprise geodatabase data, when connecting to the database, check the Save User / Password check box.

 Use these options to save remote data access credentials before scheduling a tool.
-Otherwise, the scheduled tool may fail with an error indicating that the data is not valid or does not exist.
+Otherwise, the scheduled tool may fail, with an error message indicating that the data is not valid or does not exist.